-\textbf{Likelihood Maximization:} Given any training sample $x\in\mathcal{D}$, we can identify an explicit function $f$ within $\mathcal{F}$, which maps the sample statistic to $\theta$, that is $\theta = f(x_1, \ldots, x_N)$ holds true for all $x$ within $\mathcal{D}$.
-However, if this is not achievable, we should resort to numerical optimization.
-In this case, we choose the parameter value of $\theta$ that maximizes the likelihood of the data in order to fulfil our objective.
-In a conventional machine learning model, the process of maximization can be represented as follows:
+Given any training sample $x \in \mathcal{D}$, one can identify an explicit function $f$ within $\mathcal{F}$ that maps the sample statistics to $\theta$, so that $\theta = f(x_1, \ldots, x_N)$ holds for all $x$ in $\mathcal{D}$.
+If this is not possible, numerical optimization is required.
+In this case, one chooses the parameter value $\theta$ that maximizes the likelihood of the data to achieve the objective.
+In a conventional machine learning model, this maximization process is represented as follows:

-where $\hat\theta$ is our inferred parameter, and the likelihood typically referred to as joint density of $x\in{\mathcal{D}}$ that described as a function of $\theta$ expressed as:
+where $\theta$ is our inferred parameter, and the likelihood typically referred to as joint density of $x\in{\mathcal{D}}$ that described as a function of $\theta$ expressed as:

 The last line follows a common assumption used in machine learning that all training samples $(x_1, \ldots, x_N) \in \mathcal{D}$ are independent and identically distributed (i.i.d).

 Notably, the maximization of the likelihood can be done by minimizing the ``{negative log likelihood}'', that is: